By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 Too often, we aren’t getting enough sleep.
 This can cause blocked androgen receptors and unbalanced hormones.

 The perfect period of time to fast is while you’re sleeping.
-It may not seem like it, but your body is soaking in the benefits of intermittent fasting while you’re sleeping.
+It may not seem like it, but your body is soaking in the benefits of intermittent fasting while sleeping.

 6. Reduce Soy Intake